flyve-mdm/web-mdm-dashboard/CONTRIBUTING.md

 ## Test

-To test the project you can run either of thi command:
+To test the project you can run either of these commands:

 * Using npm